 In a small bowl, mix the corn starch and flour and set aside.

-In a large mixing bowl, add the room temperature cream cheese, sour cream, cream mascarpone, and vanilla.
+In a large mixing bowl, add the room temperature cream cheese, sour cream, cream mascarpone, whipping cream and vanilla.
 Whisk them all until well blended and creamy.

 Sift in the flour mixture and fold it in the batter until well combined.